fernandorrmartins/salesforce-debug-module/README.md

 <br>&emsp;![Alt text](image-3.png)
 &emsp;![Alt text](image-4.png)
 <br>&emsp;<b>→ Explanation:</b>
-<br>&emsp;The 'key' value is presented as an key in the message to identify the value you want to see.
+<br>&emsp;1.
+The 'key' value is presented as an key in the message to identify the value you want to see.
-<br>&emsp;The 'value' is presented to visualize what is saved inside the variable.
+<br>&emsp;2.
+The 'value' is presented to visualize what is saved inside the variable.
 ### • log(Exception e)
 &emsp;<b>→ Obs:</b>
 <br>&emsp;<b>→ Screen shoot: